bootstrap-vue/bootstrap-vue/src/components/pagination-nav/README.md

 To disable auto active page detection, set the `no-page-detect` prop to `true`.

 **Note:** Auto page detection needs to loop through all possible page links until a match is detected.
-For larget `number-of-pages`, this check can take some time so you may want to manually control which page is the active via the `v-model` and the `no-page-detect` prop.
+For larger `number-of-pages`, this check can take some time so you may want to manually control which page is the active via the `v-model` and the `no-page-detect` prop.

 ## Accessibility